-Al-Minya is a Nile River cruise port and the capital city of Minya Governorate (Upper Egypt) with population around 260,000.
-The city is located approx 245 km (150 ml) south of Cairo (Egypt's capital).
+Al-Minya is a Nile River cruise port and the capital city of Minya Governorate (Upper Egypt) with a population of around 260,000.
+The city is located approx 245 km (150 mi) south of Cairo (Egypt's capital).
 Nile River flows directly through the city (direction north-south).

-City's current-day economy is based mainly on state-run agriculture and heavy industries - like production of cement, chemicals, fertilizers, also mining.
-Private businesses specialize mainly in consumer goods manufacturing (food products, furniture, metal and wood works).
+The city's current-day economy is based mainly on state-run agriculture and heavy industries - like the production of cement, chemicals, fertilizers, also mining.
+Private businesses specialize mainly in consumer goods manufacturing (food products, furniture, metal, and woodworks).
 Tourism is not well developed.

 As cruise port, Minya is included in the regular schedule of the Movenpick Hotels and Resorts owned riverboat (hotel ship) Movenpick Darakum.
-The ship operates on 10-day and 14-day cruisetours between homeports Aswan and Luxor, with included domestic flights from or to Cairo.
-Next table shows the 14-day itinerary as ports sequence.
-Prices start from ~USD 2600 per person (double occupancy rates).
+The ship operates on a 10-day and 14-day cruise tour between homeports Aswan and Luxor, with included domestic flights from or to Cairo.
+The next table shows the 14-day itinerary as a ports sequence.

 |Date / Time||Port|